mattermost/mattermost-handbook/operations/workplace/people/offboarding.md

 ## Instructions for managers

 1. Forward staff member's resignation letter/email to MLT member and HR hr@mattermost.com.
-The resignation letter/email will be stored in BambooHR.
+The resignation letter/email will be stored in Rippling.

    **Note:** A resignation letter/email is required from departing staff.
 In most cases and depending upon the statutory requirements in the staff member’s country/region, a minimum of two weeks' notice is required for voluntary departures.